Perlover/bitcoin-kit-makefile/README.txt

     # yum -y install git make coreutils

-    For a rest OSes may be:
+    And then next (and for a rest OSes may be):

     # adduser bitcoin